AAS Style Guide

 • Define acronyms at their first occurrence in both the abstract and main text.
 After this, use the acronym only.

-• The acronym JWST need not be spelled out upon first use.
+• The acronyms JWST, LMC and SMC need not be spelled out upon first use.

 • Do not use an acronym if the definition or phrase is used only once.